-Furthermore, we utilized the CLIP assay combined with RNA-seq (34,35) to map the binding sites of YTHDF1–3 proteins in the HIV-1 genome in infected HeLa cells.
-Multiple CLIP peaks of YTHDF1–3 protein-bound HIV-1 RNA (Fig. 6C) were found to partially overlap with the identified m6A-containing regions in the viral genome (Fig. 1A and Supplemental Table S1), including the transactivation response element (TAR) in the 5’ UTR leader sequence, the Rev response element (RRE) in the env gene, in the rev gene, and the 3’ UTR.
-Of note, we observed a unique high peak within the rev gene of HIV-1 RNA bound by YTHDF1 (Fig. 6C, top panel), suggesting that YTHDF1 may bind HIV-1 RNA different from YTHDF2-3.
-These data further confirm the association of YTHDF proteins with HIV-1 gRNA and indicate that YTHDF1–3 proteins bind to m6A-modified HIV-1 gRNA during viral infection.

-METTL3, METTL14, and FTO proteins affect HIV-1 Gag expression and viral release.
+The m6A writers and erasers affect HIV-1 Gag expression in virus producer cells.
 We examined the role of the m6A writers in HIV-1 protein expression and viral release in virus-producing cells.
-We knocked down endogenous METTL3, METTL14, or both in HEK293T cells using siRNA, and then transfected the cells with an HIV-1 proviral DNA plasmid (pNL4-3).
+We knocked down endogenous METTL3, METTL14, or both, in HEK293T cells using siRNA, and then transfected the cells with an HIV-1 proviral DNA plasmid (pNL4-3).
 We determined the levels of HIV-1 Gag protein expression in the cells and the capsid p24 protein released in the supernatants.
-Interestingly, we found that partial knockdown of METTL3, METTL14 or both inhibited HIV-1 Gag expression in the cells by up to 45% (Fig. 7A), and reduced the levels of HIV-1 p24 release by 20-40% compared to control cells (Fig. 7B).
-These results suggest that the m6A writers are required for efficient HIV-1 protein synthesis and viral release, and that m6A modification of HIV-1 RNA could facilitate translation of viral proteins.
+Interestingly, we found that partial knockdown of METTL3, METTL14, or both, inhibited HIV-1 Gag expression in the cells by 60-70% (Figure 6A), and reduced the levels of HIV-1 p24 release by 30-50% compared to control cells (Figure 6B).
+These results suggest that the m6A writers are required for efficient HIV-1 protein synthesis, and that m6A modification of HIV-1 RNA could facilitate translation of viral proteins.

-We next examined the role of the m6A eraser FTO in HIV-1 protein expression and viral release in virus-producing cells.
-We knocked down endogenous FTO in HEK293T cells using siRNA, and then transfected the cells with the pNL4-3 plasmid.
+We next examined the role of the m6A erasers in HIV-1 protein expression and viral release in virus-producing cells.
+We knocked down endogenous AlkBH5, FTO, or both, in HEK293T cells using siRNA, and then transfected the cells with the pNL4-3 plasmid.
 We determined the levels of HIV-1 Gag protein expression in the cells and the capsid p24 protein released in the supernatants.
-Interestingly, we found that partial knockdown of FTO significantly promoted HIV-1 Gag synthesis in the cells (Fig. 7C), and increased the levels of HIV-1 p24 release by 86% compared to control cells (Fig. 7D).
-Thus, the m6A modification of HIV-1 RNA can enhance HIV-1 protein synthesis and viral release.
-Our results are in agreement with a recent report (22) showing that silencing of the m6A writers (METTL3 and METTL14) or the eraser AlkBH5 decreases or increases HIV-1 Gag p24 expression in the infected MT4 cells, respectively.
+Interestingly, we found that partial knockdown of FTO significantly promoted HIV-1 Gag synthesis in the cells by 2.5- to 6.5-fold (Figure 6C), and increased the levels of HIV-1 p24 release by 2- to 3-fold compared to control cells (Figure 6D).
+Thus, the m6A modification of HIV-1 RNA can enhance HIV-1 protein synthesis.
+Our results are in agreement with a recent report (Lichinchi et al., 2016) showing that silencing of the m6A writers (METTL3 and METTL14) or the eraser AlkBH5 decreases or increases HIV-1 p24 expression in the infected MT4 cells, respectively.

 Discussion